benallfree/puppeteer/README.md

   await page.setRequestInterception(true);

   /**
    * Async example.
-Mupeteer will not fulfill the request until this deferred operation
+Pupeteer will not fulfill the request until this and all deferred operations
-   * has been completed
+   * has been completed.
    */
   page.on('request', (req) => {
     req.defer(async () => {